ohduran/ohduran.github.io/_includes/yule-book-flood.md

-In Iceland, the Yule Book Flood consists of exchanging books on Christmas Eve, and spending the rest of the night reading it, even bringing it to bed along with some chocolate.
+In Iceland, __Yule Book Flood__ is a tradition that consists of exchanging books on Christmas Eve, and spending the rest of the night reading it.

-I find important to allocate some time during Christmas Eve to read one short essay or book, something that could take me around half an hour, and put together a condensed summary.
+I allocate some time during Christmas to read one short essay or book, something that could take me around half an hour, and jot down my thoughts.
 These are the resulting notes.